Irreducible components of the Jordan varieties

 {\bf Corollary} {\it Only the irreducible component $K_{(n)}=\overline {{\cal U}_{(n)}}$ which is the closure of the stratum corresponding to the trivial partition of $n$ (the full block $Y$) contains an open dense subset consisting of indecomposable modules}.

-We start in section \ref{quiv} by deriving some properties of algebras which are images for representations of $R$ in the endomorphism ring.
+First, we derive some properties of algebras which are images for representations of $R$ in the endomorphism ring.
 We show that they are {\it basic} algebras, that is their semisimple parts are direct sums of $r$ copies of the field, where $r$ is the number of different eigenvalues of $X=\rho_n(x)$.
 This allows to associate to any representation a {\it quiver} of its image algebra, in a conventional way.
 This leads to a rough classification of reps by these quivers.
 It turns out that indecomposable modules have either a typical wild quiver with one vertex and two loops or the quiver with one vertex and one loop.
-The simple, but important fact is that $Y=\rho_n(y)$ is nilpotent for any $\rho_n \in mod \, R$.
-Note that this is not necessarily the case when the characteristic of the basic field is not zero.
-In section \ref{aut} we describe the group of automorphisms of the Jordan algebra, in order to introduce later the notion of auto-equivalence of modules: equivalence up to automorphisms of the algebra $R$.
-In section \ref{prime} we describe a complete set of prime ideals of $R$ and point out which of them are primitive.

-In section \ref{descript} we show that all {\it irreducible} modules are one dimensional: $S_{\alpha}=(\alpha,0)$, and describe all finite dimensional modules, subject to the Jordan normal form of $Y$.
-Then in sections \ref{ind},\ref{eqc} we study {\it indecomposable} modules and derive the rule how one could glue irreducibles together: ${\rm Ext}^1(S_{\a},S_{\b})=0$, if $\a \neq \b $.
-These provides us with enough information to suggest a stratification of the variety $mod(R,n)$ related to the Jordan normal form of $Y$ and to prove results on irreducible components in section \ref{IC}.

-Results on the structure of representation variety for $R$ show an exceptional role of the strata related to the full Jordan block $Y$, since they turn out to be the only building blocks in the analogue of the Krull-Remark-Schmidt decomposition theorem on the level of irreducible components.
-Another evidence of the special role of this stratum presented in section \ref{Ger} where we estimate dimensions of image algebras.
-In section \ref{Ger} we prove an analogue of the Gerstenhaber--Taussky--Motzkin theorem \cite{Ger}, \cite{Gur} on the dimension of algebras generated by two commuting matrices.
-We show that the dimension of image algebras of representations of $R$ does not exceed $n(n+2)/4$ for even $n$ and $(n+1)^{2} /4$ for odd $n$ and this estimate is attained in the stratum related the full Jordan block $Y$.

-We complete the paper with section \ref{ring} where we fulfill a more detailed study of tame-wild questions for image algebras in the strata related to the full Jordan block $Y$.
-From the above results we see that any algebra which is an image of indecomposable representation $\p_n$ is a {\it local complete} algebra.
-Hence we could apply Ringel's classification \cite{Ringloc} of local complete algebras to those images and after calculating defining relations of image algebras get that all of them are {\it tame} for $n \leq 4$ and for $n \geq 5$ they are {\it wild}.